cbitter78/What-I-am-Learning/books/the_unicorn_project.md

 - The Fourth Ideal — Psychological Safety
 - The Fifth Ideal — Customer Focus

+## Horizons

+The 3 horizons model is a growth strategy framework by McKinsey that you can use to think about the future of your company.
+It can help you manage growth in a coordinated way.
+Read more [here](https://www.boardofinnovation.com/blog/what-is-the-3-horizons-model-how-can-you-use-it/)

 ## Quotes

 > agility is never free.